davidlmoreno/public/manifest/README.md

 - Code Style: program in algorithms ([No RAW loops!](https://www.youtube.com/watch?v=W2tWOdzgXHA))
 - Coding is a **social activity**: pair programming and [mob programming](https://mobprogramming.org/mob-programming-basics/) produce superior software with lower costs.
 - Remove crust: [refactor and simplify](https://martinfowler.com/articles/is-quality-worth-cost.html) or the monster will eat you (and your profit).
+- Why the Waterfall model is flawed [waterfall model probably the most costly mistake in the world](http://valueatwork.se/waterfall-model-probably-the-most-costly-mistake-in-the-world/?lang=en).

 ## [Extra] Elon Musk 5 step process: